sourmash-bio/sourmash/doc/command-line.md

 ### `sourmash plot` - cluster and visualize comparisons of many signatures

-The `plot` subcommand produces two plots -- a dendrogram and a dendrogram+matrix -- from a distance matrix computed by `sourmash compare --output <matrix>`.
+The `plot` subcommand produces two plots -- a dendrogram and a dendrogram+matrix -- from a distance matrix created by `sourmash compare --output <matrix>`.
 The default output is two PNG files.

 Usage: